 As the oil degrades, it can become more viscous, which can reduce its ability to dissipate heat.

-In conclusion, routine transformer oil testing is essential to ensure the safe and efficient operation of the transformer.
-The tests described above provide critical information about the transformer oil's condition and its ability to provide adequate insulation and cooling.
-Regular oil testing can help prevent transformer failures and extend the transformer's life.
+transformer oil testing is essential to ensure the safe and efficient operation of the transformer.
+The tests described above provide critical information about the transformer oil’s condition and its ability to provide adequate insulation and cooling.
+Regular oil testing can help prevent transformer failures and extend the transformer’s life.